drguildo/sjm.io/content/post/asp-net-refresh-assemblies.md

 help matters.

-If you find yourself having the same issue and don't want to do a package reinstall (which'll update the references and therefor the .refresh files), you can either update the path in the .refresh file to point to the correct assembly version, or just delete the .refresh file as they aren't a requirement.
+If you find yourself having the same issue and don't want to do a package reinstall (which'll update the references and therefore the .refresh files), you can either update the path in the .refresh file to point to the correct assembly version, or just delete the .refresh file as they aren't a requirement.